The EEP Kit

 Woman painting while listening to enhanced brush sounds

-Figure 10: Experiment with Carlotta painting with enahanced brush sounds
+Figure 10 : Experiment with Carlotta painting with enhanced brush sounds

 After several iterations, the EEP Kit was formed.

-The final set of tools were designed to help individuals explore painting as an immersive and therapeutic experience, breaking the misconception that painting is only for those with artistic skill.
-The tools included:
+The tools were designed to help individuals experience painting as an immersive and therapeutic process, challenging the misconception that painting is only for those with artistic training.

-• A sound-enhancing easel that amplifies painting tool sounds (Figure 13); and
+• A sound-enhancing easel that amplifies the sounds of painting tools (figure 13)

 Eight brushes made of wood as the base, and different materials for the bristles on a purple background